peterhinch/micropython-async/v3/README.md

 It supports millisecond level timing with the following:
  * `uasyncio.sleep_ms(time)`

-It includes the followiing CPython compatible synchronisation primitives:
+It includes the following CPython compatible synchronisation primitives:
  * `Event`.
  * `Lock`.
  * `gather`.